 By David Shepardson

-Branson was among six Virgin Galactic employees who took part in the July flight, soaring more than 50 miles (80 km) into space.
+Branson was among six Virgin Galactic employees who took part in the July flight, soaring more than 50 miles (80 km) above the New Mexico desert.